Do Dogs Like Halloween Costumes? How to Dress Them Up So They Don’t Hate It

 Why don’t dogs like wearing costumes?

-Dogs don’t like wearing costumes because they easily become stressedopens in a new tab and uncomfortable when wearing clothing, especially anything on their head or around their bodies.
+Most dogs easily become stressed or uncomfortable in clothing, especially if the outfit covers their head or wraps around their bodies.

 “To a dog, a costume, fitting tight around the dog’s midriff and back, might well reproduce that ancestral feeling [of being scolded by a more powerful dog],” says dog cognition researcheropens in new tab and professor Dr. Alexandra Horowitz in The New Yorker.
 “The experience of wearing a costume would not be the experience of festivity.”

-Signs that your dog doesn’t like wearing their costume might include looking tense with a closed mouth.
-A stiff body is indicative of a dog who is not comfortable — it’s as though they are frozen in angst.
-In contrast, a content dog will have a happy face and a relaxed body and tail.
+Signs that your dog isn’t feeling comfortable may include stiff, tense, frozen-looking posture and a closed mouth.
+In contrast, a content dog will have a happy looking face and a relaxed body and tail.

 Picking dog-friendly Halloween costumes

-If you simply must have your dog participate in dressing up on Halloween, costumes that don’t impair your dog’s movements are best.
-Because most dogs are accustomed to wearing collars, small costumes that consist of something around the neck are the most easily tolerated.
+If you do decide to dress your dog up for Halloween, costumes that don’t impair your dog’s movements are best.
+Because most dogs are already used to wearing collars, small costumes that consist of something around the neck are the most easily tolerated.

-The key word is “small.”
-Rather than dressing a dog up in a full tuxedo, for example, having them sport just a small bow tie may be easier for your dog to handle.
-This can be a great compromise that works for both people and dogs.
+The key word is “small” — your motto should be “less is more.”
+Instead of dressing a pup up in a full tuxedo, for example, having them sport just a bow tie may be better.
 Costumes that dogs barely notice are great options.
-When it comes to picking a Halloween costume for your pup, use a “less is more” approach:
+Here are a few tips:

 Pick unobtrusive costumes.